 Technically, the film excels.
 Woo’s command of the camera, of the enormous set-pieces of armies colliding in battle, with thousands of extras on the set (considering the scale of the film, most of it was done for real, apparently) and all the stunts involved to bring the various conflicts to life, is first rate.
 The gargantuan action pieces, in the first film consisting of a massive land battle between the outnumbered allied forces and Cao Cao’s arrogant horse brigade, and the second film having the battle of Red Cliff itself, are stunningly mounted.
 Using both real sets, and a certain amount of judicious digital trickery in the computer, Woo seems intent on redefining the term “epic” to describe film-making.
 One can only wonder what the great David Lean might make of Red Cliff from a purely narrative standpoint had he been alive to witness it?
 Surely he might have rubbed his hands together with glee at its potential.
 I realize that to many, I’m committing sacrilege linking David Lean with John Woo, but the fact is, Red Cliff is Woo’s Lawrence Of Arabia, there’s no doubt about it.
 The stakes are enormous for the characters, not only personally, but on a grand scale of China’s own identity; it’s no surprise that the Red Cliff story, which is based on historical fact, is still taught in Chinese schools.
 The end of the Han Dynasty, and the beginning of the near-mythical Three Kingdoms, is as pivotal as it gets for China, so it’s little wonder that Woo was given this monolithic, epochal task to undertake.
 Woo is, if nothing else, a broad-strokes storyteller, and that’s what Red Cliff needed.

 First thing to note about the look and feel of the film is its stunning use of color.
 Red Cliff is a riot of hues, pastels and occasional darkness – the costuming and set design are all sublimely detailed, and the cinematography – by Academy Award nominated DP Lü Yue – is stunning.
 Every crinkle of material, every spurt of crimson blood, every speck of sodden earth and exploding building, is all lit and photographed with precision and, dare I say it, majesty in keeping with the themes of the film.
-The allied forces typically use primary color motifs, sporting whites, greens and blues throughout their uniforms, while the army of Cao Cao is predominantly a black-and-red hybrid.
+The allied forces typically use primary colour motifs, sporting whites, greens and blues throughout their uniforms, while the army of Cao Cao is predominantly a black-and-red hybrid.
 Now, normally in these large scale battle films I tend to lose track of exactly who’s who, but here I am pleased to say I had no such difficulty.
 The night-time sequences, including the massive ship-to-shore attack by the allied naval fleet, are never once indiscernible amongst the inky black of night.
 The photography is well rendered and allows the action to be followed with precision and a hasty eye.
-Thankfully, Woo and Yue avoided using the Hollywood “shaky cam” technique in almost every frame – those of you who despise that kind of filming style will be glad to hear this – and the camerawork is stable, fluid and at times just breathtaking.
+Thankfully, Woo and Yue avoided using the Hollywood “shaky cam” technique in almost every frame – those of you who despise that kind of filming style will be glad to hear this – and the camerawork is stable, fluid and at times just breath-taking.
 Woo wrote the book on how to film modern action, and he utilizes every trick he has in his arsenal to pull this off.

 The film’s pacing, editorially, is deftly meandering when required, and expertly purposeful during the more intense sequences of action.
 Woo, who oversaw no less than four editors on both parts of the film, must have had a change of heart between working on Part 1 and 2, because Part 2 uses a sweet-looking “cutting the cloth” transition effect which was absent in Part 1.
 Transitions in Part 1 are simple cuts or gradual fades.
 Slower moments in the film never feel bloated, though, which is testament to the editing work here.
 Conversations between characters flows easily, often in a single take with a two-shot, and the narrative is kept bubbling by a refusal to pause for things like establishing shots and framing shots – at least, not in any obvious way.
 The film’s most obvious work has been done on the action sequences, however, and these must have been an absolute pain to pull off.
 The amount of stunt work, effects work and filmed material coming into the cutting room would have been so daunting, I’m surprised the film comes together as well as it does!
 Every punch, slice and dice, every spear, sword and explosion, every ripple of a ship’s sail, every scream and cry of a dying solder: the entire film is a perfect blend of editing, sound design and music.
 The score, composed by Taro Iwasharo, consists of both orchestral and traditional Chinese instrumentation.
 It is often a lilting, lyrical juxtaposition between man and war, and often a pounding, percussive blast of mood and energy.

 I can honestly say that Red Cliff never feels like a five hour film.
 Its scope, and the sheer number of characters the film has to juggle, as a real story could have made things sag under the weight of too much exposition, but Woo’s canny enough to keep the pacing relatively – I reiterate, relatively – speedy and free of anything that doesn’t propel the narrative.
 Less discerning viewers might find fault with the large amount of time characters spend explaining what’s about to happen, or whether or not to even proceed, but this added tension within the frame of the story works for it, in my opinion.
 I doubt this film will work for everybody – hey, I was expecting it not to work for me, so imagine my surprise when I found myself following the story without wanting it to stop! – but for lovers of great cinema, cinema used to tell a great story, then you shouldn’t go past Red Cliff.
 Woo returns to top form as a director here, and that should be something to celebrate.
-Red Cliff is dynamic, gargantuan storytelling of the first order, and you really should do yourself a favor and check it out when you’ve a day to spare watching it.
+Red Cliff is dynamic, gargantuan storytelling of the first order, and you really should do yourself a favour and check it out when you’ve a day to spare watching it.